Fmstrat/plex-ssl/README.md

 Set up your certificates
 --------------

 We will need two sets of certificates, one that is used as a Man In The Middle (MITM) certificate that PMS will use when connecting to the "fake" plex.tv host, and another, trusted certificate to use when external hosts connect to your system.
-The free certs from http://StartSSL.com has been verified to work on Android and Plex Web so far.
+The free certs from http://StartSSL.com have been verified to work on Android and Plex Web so far.

+#####Creating the self signed certificate

-First, create your MITM certificate, and add it to PMS:
+First, create your MITM certificate:
 ```
 [root@pms-vm ~]# mkdir -p /etc/pki/tls/certs/mitm
 [root@pms-vm ~]# cd /etc/pki/tls/certs/mitm